Carrh Erastus Ball

 Brief Life History of Carrh Erastus

 When Carrh Erastus Ball was born on 8 June 1870, in Brandon Township, Oakland, Michigan, United States, his father, James Ball, was 34 and his mother, Nancy Ellen Beach, was 34.
 He married Hannah Maria Marshall on 24 August 1897, in Flint, Genesee, Michigan, United States.
 They were the parents of at least 1 daughter.
-He lived in Rock Island, Rock Island Township, Rock Island, Illinois, United States in 1910 and Sacramento, Sacramento, California, United States for about 20 years.
+He lived in Stephenson, Rock Island, Illinois, United States in 1910 and Sacramento, Sacramento, California, United States for about 20 years.
 He died on 24 May 1948, in Sacramento, California, United States, at the age of 77, and was buried in Sacramento, Sacramento, California, United States.

 Photos and Memories (0)